 2. Learning to make noises

 Faking a cough can be a preverbal developmental skill.
 The baby perceives cough as a sound.
-Many babies tend to imitate the voices that they hear before they start talking.
+Many babies learn through mimicry and tend to imitate the voices that they hear before they start talking.
 It is usual for a little one to mimic the cough sound after listening to someone cough.

 Babies may think it’s a way to play with parents or caregivers.
 Parental reactions towards a fake cough could make your baby feel that imitating or faking a cough is a fun game.
 A baby who fakes a cough for playing starts to giggle or smile when they get your attention.

 Note: Always ensure that your baby has a fake cough.
 It is important to differentiate between a real and fake cough.
-Certain conditions, such as asthma or some airway irritants could cause dry cough for a short time, and the baby may look fine.
+Certain conditions, such as asthma, wheezing, and a sore throat, or some airway irritants could cause dry cough for a short time, and the baby may look fine.
 Sudden cough may occur due to a foriegn body.
 Excess drooling due to teething or a postnasal drip may also cause dry cough in babies.
 However, it is uncommon for babies to giggle or be playful if they have a real dry cough.

 How To Differentiate A Real Cough From A Fake Cough In Babies?